 🤔 What were panhellenic games? 🤔

 The Panhellenic games were religious festivals gathering “all Hellenes” (= all the Greeks), on the occasion of which were held major athletic and artistic competitions.
-The four great Panhellenic games organized in ancient Greece were:

-They were held every year on a rotating basis.
+These games were held every year on a rotating basis.
 The tradition was partly preserved since the modern Olympic Games take place every four years.

 The all of the Sanctuary of Olympia

 In 373 AD, Roman emperor Theodosius I forbade all forms of pagan practices, celebrations and rites.
 In 426, the sanctuary of Olympia is destroyed on the orders of Emperor Theodosius II.